Psychosocial Energy

 Similarly, values-RL6 are inherently bipolar because a value can be either positive (good) or negative (bad).
 There are two RL7 RL6 channels, and negative, destructive or inhibitory values can reduce willingness.

 A person can only be "totally unwilling" in relating to a specific delimited challenge.
-In such a case, either the situation is not invested with relevant inner experiences, or existing negative values and goals are blocking involvement.
+In such a case, either the situation is not invested with relevant personal experiences, or existing negative values and goals are blocking involvement.

 Now that the orientation is complete:

 Originally posted: 3-May-2026.
+Amended 4-Jun-2026.